-Portable- A portable mount is required if you would like to move the product from one location to another.
+Portable- A portable mount is required if you would like to move the bike parking rack from one location to another.
 This is a non-permanent mount that will just allow the product to rest on a flat level surface independently without anchoring.

 Surface Mount- The surface mount option is meant for the customer that wants to anchor the product down so it is semi-permanent.
 This mounting option requires a concrete or asphalt surface in order to anchor bolts into the mounting surface.
 The surface mount option is one that can be flexible.
 If you want to relocate the product, you just need to remove the anchor bolts and relocate the bench to the location of choice.

 In-Ground-This mounting option is the most permanent of the three mounting options.
 The most common placement for an in-ground mount is in a grassy area or in an area the will have a future concrete pad.
 This mounting option requires more labor than the other two mounting options since a predetermined number of holes must be drilled a minimum of 16” below grade, then concrete must be poured in each hole and the frame must be set in the concrete overnight for curing.
 Once the concrete has cured overnight, then the rest of the components can be attached to the already installed frame.
 This is a permanent mounting option and cannot be relocated once installed.
 There is a word of caution when utilizing in-ground mount.
 If the bike parking rack is not at the proper depth below grade, then thaw and freezing conditions can boost the product out of the ground.

 What is the best surface to install a bike rack?

 Concrete is the best and least expensive surface material for a variety of rack types and installation methods.
 Both in-ground and surface mounts work well on concrete and are easy to install.